 Cormorant in breeding plumage

-I’ve never seen a Cormorant in breeding plumage before.
+I’ve never seen a Great Cormorant in breeding plumage before.
 When I spot one far off in the channel of the River Lemon, a tributary of the River Teign I’m thrilled.

 I walk very slowly towards the bank.
 Then it dives underwater with barely a splash.
 I run for it, down the river and as close to the edge of the bank as I can get.
 I’m trying to guess where it’s going to reemerge.